 So why can't you just be a woman with a cock then?

-I mean, and this stuff gets real sinister real quick.
+You know, I mean, and this stuff gets real sinister real quick.

-Exactly, until I lop off my genitals until I you know, whatever.
+Exactly, until I lop off my genitals until I, you know, whatever.

 Um, and this stuff actually never ends, right?

-There's no there's no endpoint to it.
+There's no, there's no endpoint to it.

-You can find them pretty easily.
+All these pronouns now exist on TikTok, you can find them pretty easily.

 Um, and again, it's it's a very uh old idea.

-It's like this flesh is if any at best, the flesh is a toy.
+It's like this flesh is, if any, at best, the flesh is a toy.

-This stuff you talk about something that where the question, how's that working out for you really matters, right?
+This stuff, you talk about something that where the question, how's that working out for you, really matters, right?

 I didn't realize that the average trans suicide was like seven and a half years after a transition surgery.